getkey/personal-website/articles/setuid/index.md

 ---
+title: "Privilege escalation with setuid"
 tags: ["setuid", "setgid", "UNIX", "CLI"]
 date: "2014-09-12T19:17:49Z"
 lang: "en"
 ---

-# Privilege escalation with setuid

 ## What are setuid and setgid?